- IRAS ID: 1009448

 The Academic Cardiovascular Unit at South Tees Hospitals NHS Foundation Trust is organising this study.

-South Tees Hospitals NHS Foundation Trust is the ‘Sponsor’ of this study, meaning they are legally responsible.
+South Tees Hospitals NHS Foundation Trust is the ‘sponsor’ of this study, meaning they are legally responsible.

 The study has been submitted for favourable ethical opinion (ethical approval) by London – Harrow Research Ethics Committee.